 "Mindfulness and compassion are available to us in every moment.
 First we learn how to get in touch with these energies within ourselves, and then how to use them to heal our suffering." - Tim Desmond

-Tim Desmond, LMFT, is a mindfulness teacher, therapist in private practice, and co-founder of Morning Sun Mindfulness Center in Alstead, NH.
+Tim Desmond is a mindfulness teacher, therapist in private practice, and co-founder of Morning Sun Mindfulness Center in Alstead, NH.
 He is the author of Self-Compassion in Psychotherapy (W.W.
-Norton, forthcoming) and offers training and consultation to therapists around the world, helping them to integrate positive psychology and mindfulness practices into their work.
+Norton, 2015) and offers training and consultation to therapists around the world, helping them to integrate positive psychology and mindfulness practices into their work.

 What People Are Saying

 “Refreshing.
 His ease of presenting exudes expertise” – “ Inspiring; helpful and clear – good teaching style” – “Fabulous, very impressed & enlightened” – “A positive experience and a very helpful one.
 Tim is first rate” – “Excellent presenter!
 Engaged the group too which was a nice strategy to maintain our interest!” – “ Very comprehensive seminar.
 His delivery was calm and casually relaxed” – “Very knowledgeable about the subject matter.
 He exhibited a willingness to answer questions and apply strategies to presented scenarios.”